Need a better handle on how you manage your IT firm’s talent and time? It’s called resource management – and this is what you need to know.

 In depth: Why is Resource Management Important? ➡️

 The benefits of better IT resource management fall into five broad categories.
-When we describe different elements of resource management below, look out for the icons.
+When we describe the core components of resource management below, look out for the corresponding icons, which show the benefits they support.

-Resource management helps match people’s time to the tasks at hand.
-You know exactly what time and talent you need, and exactly what’s available.
-This means you’re better at using the capacity you have, distributing tasks evenly between people, so there’s less wasted (bench) time and higher productivity.
+Resource management helps match people's time to the tasks at hand.
+You know exactly what time and talent you need, and exactly who's available.
+This means you're better at using the capacity you have and distributing the workload evenly among people, so there's less wasted (bench) time and higher productivity.

 In professional service firms, your people are often your biggest investment.
-You need to use them wisely to maximise your ROI.
-Effective resource management prevents expensive issues including bench time, overservicing, rework, project overruns, and expensive last-minute hires.
+You need to use them wisely to maximize your ROI.
+Effective resource management prevents expensive issues including bench time, overservicing, reworking, project overruns, and expensive last-minute hires.

-Successful projects deliver quality products on schedule and in budget.
-This needs appropriately skilled staff working at the right time.
+Successful projects deliver quality products on schedule and within budget, requiring appropriately skilled staff working at the right time.
 Skills matter because they affect costs, competence, and engagement.
 Resource management balances skills, timing, and cost to boost project success rates.

-Happy clients pay bills without quibbles, come back for more projects, and boost your reputation through positive word of mouth.
+Happy clients pay bills without fuss, come back for more projects, and boost your reputation through positive word of mouth.
 That’s great for cash flow, revenue generation, and sustainability.
-And boosting project success rates – see above – boosts client satisfaction.
+And boosting project success rates boosts client satisfaction.

 Aside from your ethical duty to treat people well, you can’t afford unhappy staff.
-Stressed people are less productive, get sick, and eventually leave the business.
-These are unnecessary costs you can avoid by giving people manageable work and development opportunities through better resource management.
+Stressed people are less productive, get ck, and eventually leave the business.
+Rehiring incurs unnecessary costs you can avoid by giving people manageable work and development opportunities through better resource management.

 In depth: The Benefits of Resource Planning ➡️